LucasFsc/ReactNativeExpoExample/README.md

 Below you can find a list of commands and steps that will make the bed for you.

-- First of all make sure you have [Expo CLI](https://expo.io/) installed, then start your app:
+- First of all make sure you have [Expo CLI](https://expo.io/) installed, then initialize your app:

   ```sh
   expo init my-project